nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 expenditure list based on `predicate` generated from the `viewEntriesDescriptor`.
 The `CommandResult`, containing the `graphConfiguration`, is returned to `LogicManager` and passed to `MainWindow`.

-6.`MainWindow` checks the `commandResult` which indicates a need to update graph.
+6. `MainWindow` checks the `commandResult` which indicates a need to update graph.
 It then calls the `updateGraph` method which renders the graph according to the `graphConfiguration`.

 7. In `updateGraph`, `LogicManager#getExpensePieChartData` calls `ModelManager#getPieChartData` which returns the `pieChartData`.
    It then creates a new `GraphPanel` with the `pieChartData` and add it to the UI.